 It’s no secret that most small and mid-sized organizations with less than $1 billion in revenue (businesses, nonprofits, even some government agencies) lack the financial and personnel resources to administer vital cyber security functions.
 This is a problem in part because governments worldwide continue to impose strict regulations that enforce cyber security protections/controls within all companies, regardless of size, and because hackers and other threats have moved beyond large organizations to also target their smaller counterparts.

-According to an oft-cited statistic from the U.S. Securities and Exchange Commission, 50 percent of small and mid-sized businesses have been the victims of cyber attack and more than 60 percent of small firms go out of business within six months of a data breach.
+According to an oft-cited statistic from the U.S. Securities and Exchange Commission, 50 percent of small and mid-sized businesses have been the victims of cyber attacks and more than 60 percent of small firms go out of business within six months of a data breach.
 But using Managed Security Services can – and should – prevent these events and their outcomes.

 Managed Security Services take the best of enterprise-grade services, assets, and people to create customizable, affordable, and reliable packages for small and mid-sized businesses.
 A thorough offering, fully managed on the client’s behalf, will include: